Japanese Pop Culture

 Anime and Manga

-Peek over the shoulder of a comic-book-reading businessman and you’ll quickly discover that, in Japan, cartoons aren’t just kids’ stuff.
 Animation (anime) and comic books (manga) are extremely popular with readers both young and old.
 Comic book addicts, known as otaku, claim Tokyo’s Akihabara as their home base.
 Though otaku can be translated as "nerd" or "obsessive," the term has been embraced by some.
 Former prime minister Taro Aso declared himself an otaku and confessed to reading 10 to 20 manga a week.

 Japan is the cradle of the video game industry, and ever since the early 1970s it's been a dominant force in the gaming market.
 As companies like Namco gave way to Sega, Nintendo, and Sony, the gaming systems also continued to evolve and become more sophisticated.
 Like manga and anime, games enjoy a mainstream following.
-If you're a gamer, you'll be happy to find games that are unreleased in the United States alongside rebooted arcade classics like Legend of Zelda and Super Mario Bros.
+If you're a gamer, you'll be happy to find games that are unreleased in the United States alongside rebooted classics like The Legend of Zelda and Super Mario Bros.